MechanicalRock/mechanicalrock.github.io/_posts/2021-01-11-GPS-serverless.md

 ## Second Step: Register the LORA tracking device

-So I have a LoRaWAN device; I need a platform to manage my device and connect the device to the internet.
+After I bought a LoRaWAN tracking device, I need a platform to manage my device and connect the device to the internet.

 Before I start, let's understand a few terms I will frequently use in this post.